nfqsolutions/pylm/docs/source/introduction.rst

   (replacing line 6 for ``result = client.job('foo', 1)``), the client would
   crash with a *TypeError*.

-* The server inherits from :py:class:`pylm.standalone.servers.Server`.
+* The server inherits from :py:class:`pylm.servers.Server`.
 This parent class includes some interesting capabilities so you don't have to deal with health monitoring, logging, performance analysis and so on.
 Maybe you don't need all these things with a single server, but they become really handy when you